 A VPN encrypts your internet traffic and tunnels it through an intermediary server in a location of your choice.
 It masks your IP address and replaces it with one from your chosen location, so it appears that your traffic is coming from that locale.
-This means you can access geo-restricted content such as that from Netflix, Hulu, Amazon Prime Video, and BBC iPlayer.
+This means you can securely access platforms like Netflix, Hulu, Amazon Prime Video, and BBC iPlayer.
 What’s more, the encryption factor means that no one — not even your Internet Service Provider — can snoop on your activity.